MLuleci/Jetris/readme.md

 difficult without tideous OS specific code as event delivery is inherently something platform-dependent.
 See this [question](https://stackoverflow.com/questions/7537570/eliminating-initial-keypress-delay).

-Despite any issues believe my program has many merits.
+Despite any issues I believe my program has many merits.
 Browsing online for example Tetris implementations I didn't see many people using the clever, if I do say so myself, optimizations/tricks I used in my code.
 For example, the use of an aggregate array to keep track of the number of filled blocks per row